cat40/random-electronic-stuff/ssr-flicker-reduction/ssr-flicker-reduction.md

 ### Change to different light bulbs
 * Lower power lightbulbs have been observed to flicker less, with the exception of 40W equivalent GE bulbs
-* GE relax bulbs seem to perform the best of the ones tested, including GE classic, Lowe's store brand, and IKEA.
+* GE relax 60W and GE Classisc 60W tested well.
+Other models tested include: Lowe's store brand, and IKEA.
 * Limited bulb models were tested so this list is by no means exhaustive.

-### Install an inlet filter
+### Install an inlet filter?
 * Inlet filters are generally not recommended to address flicker.
 They are aimed at much higher frequencies that would not be observable to the human eye, and therefore unlikely to be effective at reducing flicker

 ## Attributions:
 This was a major team effort on the Voron discord, but special recognition should go to:
-* Voron discord user Royicus, for many scope captures and much testing
+* Voron discord user royicus, for many scope captures and much testing
 * Voron discord user ark, for coming up with the numbers and some scope captures showing the reasons for instability at mains frequency

 [^1]: In smart systems with a voltage regulator you will usually see an undershoot when the load is switched on and an overshoot when the load is switched off